axw/gocov/README.md

 and run "go test".
 Upon completion, coverage data will be emitted in the form of a JSON document.

+Packages will be recursively checked for imports, and those packages will also be instrumented.
+If you wish to exclude a package from instrumentation, you can specify an optional exclude flag, e.g. `gocov test -exclude comma,separated,packages`.

 *gocov report*

 Running `gocov report <coverage.json>` will generate a textual